FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 ### 7. transferBalance

-Transfer, transfer assets from one account to another, only the asset management permission account has the permission to call the interface.。
+Transfer, transfer assets from one account to another, only the asset management permission account has the permission to call the interface。

 Parameters

 * Transfer-out account address: the address of the account where the assets need to be transferred out
-* Transfer to account address: the address of the account to which the asset needs to be transferred.
+* Transfer to account address: the address of the account to which the asset needs to be transferred
 * Number of transferred assets: the number of assets to be transferred, the default unit is wei
 * Unit of asset quantity: optional.
 The unit of asset quantity.
 The default value is wei.
-Wei, kwei, mwei, gwei, szabo, finney, ether, Kether, Mether, and Gether are supported.
+Wei, kwei, mwei, gwei, szabo, finney, ether, Kether, Mether, and Gether are supported

 ```shell
 [group0]: /apps> getBalance 0x77ed4ea0a43fb76a88ec81a466695a4a704bb30e